aragaer/runner/README.md

 `write(self, data)`

 Writes bytes to the channel.
-Raises `EndpointClosedException` if channel is closed.

 `close(self)`